ted-ncg/labs/11-web-mvc-accounts-navigation.md

 1. Run the test from above and it should **pass**.

-1. Also verify it by going to `http://localhost:8080/`.
+1. Run the `CanteenApplication` and then try it out by going to `http://localhost:8080/`.

 ## Linking to Specific Account Pages